 So why don't all startups do this?

-Because building a 10X better product that customers can 1) readily find and 2) easily understand is more easily said than done.
+Because building a 10X better product that customers can 1) readily find and 2) easily understand is easier said than done.

-In other words, building a truly awesome product out of the gate, in the minds of the consumer, is rare and really hard to pull off.
+In other words, building a truly awesome product out of the gate is rare and hard to pull off in the consumer's mind.
 Unicorns, anyone?

 Most products, even the unicorns, have to slog through the product adoption lifecycle.

-The average time to finding product/market fit is about 2 years and 80% of startups never find it.
+The average time to find product/market fit is about two years, and 80% of startups never find it.

-This means that most of the times the incumbents are naturally favored to win…unless…
+This means that most of the time the incumbents are naturally favored to win…unless…

 Unless something external changes that break the incumbent.